tendermint/spec/rust-spec/lightclient/detection/detection.md

 - Error condition
   - `ErrorTrustExpired`: fails if root expires (outside trusting period) [LCV-INV-TP]
-  - `ErrorNoPeers`: if no peers are left to replace secondaries
+  - `ErrorNoPeers`: if no peers are left to replace secondaries, and no evidence was found before that happened
 ----